Chipsee/Documentation/docs/source/PCs/ARM/AM335X/Manuals/Software/Android.rst

 You can test the gravity sensor by whirling the screen.

 * Run **SensorList** App.
-* In the *"Analog Device 3 axis accelerometer"* option, you can see real-time changes of the three-axis acceleration value curve, as shown in the figure below.
+* In the *"Analog Device 3 axis accelerometer"* option, you can see real-time changes of the three-axis acceleration value curve, as shown on the figure below.

 .. figure:: /Media/ARM/A8/Software/Android/Gravity_Sensor_Test.jpeg
    :align: center